TKomericki/Rhetos-wiki/Rhetos-coding-standard.md

 ### Organizing DSL scripts

 * DSL scripts (.rhe) must be placed inside the DslScripts subfolder inside the Rhetos package's folder.
-* Use "UTF-8 with BOM" encoding for the .rhe scripts.
 * The application should be separated to multiple module if it is possible to deploy a different combination of modules to different clients.
   Each module should be developed as a separate Rhetos package.
 * For larger modules the DSL scripts should be distributed by topic to subfolders inside the DslScripts folder.